merll/docker-fabric/README.md

 ========
 With a few preparations, Docker images can easily be generated and tested on development machines, and transferred on to a production environment.
-This package is based on [Docker-Map](https://github.com/merll/docker-map), and helps to use Docker on Fabric-based deployments.
-Wherever possible, the library makes calls to the Remote API;
+This package is based on [Docker-Map](https://github.com/merll/docker-map), and therefore supports managing container configurations along with their dependencies within Fabric-based deployments.
-for certain features (e.g. extracting container contents) the Docker command-line interface (CLI) is used.
+Wherever possible, the library makes calls to the Remote API; for certain features (e.g. extracting container contents) the Docker command-line interface (CLI) is used.

 API access
 ==========
+As with Docker-Map, container configurations can be generated as objects, updated from Python dictionaries, or imported from YAML files in order to control remote clients via the API.
+Docker-Fabric includes the following enhancements:

 `DockerFabricClient`
 --------------------
-An implementation of `docker-map`'s `DockerClientWrapper`.
+An implementation of Docker-Map's `DockerClientWrapper`.
 Adds Fabric-like logging in the context of container instances on top of Fabric hosts, and enables automatic creation of tunnel connections for access to a remote Docker host using Fabric's SSH connection.